grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 done < deleted-list > full-deleted-file-list
 ```

-The above script will ignore the `deletion-mark.json` and `index.cache.json` which are not required.
+The above script will ignore the `deletion-mark.json` and `index.cache.json` which shouldn't be restored.

-Step 3: Run the following script to restore all the deleted blocks / files:
+Step 3: Run the following script to restore the objects:

 ```
 while read file; do
 gsutil cp $file ${file%#*}